Hassanalihazaraa/workshop/README.md

 And then we loop through every record and save all the records in our model.

  Our application only shows data once it is accessed, because the data we receive is daily updated and we have to update it accordingly.
  That's where spring boot annotation comes in handy.
-Add this annotation on fetchUrlData and below @PostConstruct
+Add this annotation on fetchUrlData method and below @PostConstruct
 ```
 @Scheduled(cron = "* * 1 * * *")
 ```